Context Is Crucial

 • Asking key questions about the context of ancient letters in four areas will help us make sense of common and difficult passages.

-Reading the New Testament Letters
+Reading The New Testament Letters

 Romans 6:23